AlexandreC29/MyRobot/README.md

-# MyRobot : configurations de bases
+# MyRobot : basic configurations

 1. Project creation
 On https://app.theconstructsim.com/MyRosjects : "Create a New Rosject"